gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 These examples demonstrate how to configure and deploy different vendor virtual appliances.
 The module is subject to the acceptance of the appliance image's "terms of service."

-We also welcome contributions!
-If you have use cases or examples, feel free to share them by following the steps outlined in the [Contributing](#contributing) section.
+If you have use cases or others examples, feel free to share them by following the steps outlined in the [Contributing](#contributing) section.

 ## Default Deployment